 M.K.: The project of the Main Academic Building was based on the concept of open space: the idea of a classical Greek polis, the Agora of classical Athens - the venue of the Athenian popular assembly.
 The building embodies the concept of free communication of students and teachers.
 This is the idea embodied in the architectural space: there is a lot of natural light in the lobby of the building; it comes from the ceiling and the floor-to-ceiling windows; many rooms have “transparent” walls made of glass, etc. In my opinion, we were able to fully implement the concept, which is in harmony with the idea of an open university.

-It is no secret that maintaining the delicate balance between the site of unique cultural heritage, represented by the entire territory of the palace and the park of the Mikhailovskaya Dacha estate, and the construction of a modern campus comfortable for students and teachers is a difficult task.
-I am convinced that when we complete all stages of the construction, the result will satisfy not only our students and teachers.
-Building of this high-class campus is a unique project for Russia.
-In the long term, this experience can be replicated, and our solutions can be used in future projects for the development of SPbU and other universities of our country.
+It is no secret that maintaining the delicate balance between the site of unique cultural heritage, the entire territory of the palace and the park of the Mikhailovskaya Dacha estate, and the construction of a modern campus comfortable for students and teachers is a difficult task.
+I am convinced that when we complete all stages of the construction, the result will satisfy our students and teachers.
+Building this high-class campus is a unique project for Russia.
+In the long term, this experience can be replicated, and our solutions can be used in future projects for the development of St Petersburg University and other universities of our country.

 I.: What are the most interesting technological solutions that you would like to mention?

-I.: What other development projects does SPbU plan to carry out in the coming years?
+I.: What other development projects does St Petersburg University plan to carry out in the coming years?

 In addition to the new campus, the University is actively working on several development projects.
-For instance, in 2014 the administration of St. Petersburg allocated to SPbU a plot of land on Vasilievsky Island near the Smolenka River estuary (see Minutes of the Rector’s Meeting held on 07 October 2013, clause 2; Minutes of the Rector’s Meeting held on 06 October 2014, clause 2).
-Actually, this site had earlier belonged to the University on conditions of free unlimited use.
+For instance, in 2014 the administration of St Petersburg allocated to St Petersburg University a plot of land on Vasilyevsky Island near the Smolenka River estuary (see Minutes of the Rector’s Meeting held on 07 October 2013, clause 2; Minutes of the Rector’s Meeting held on 06 October 2014, clause 2).
+Actually, this site had earlier belonged to the University on conditions of free, unlimited use.
 These were perfect conditions!
-A few days prior to the appointment of N.M.
-Kropachev as Acting Rector of SPbU, however, the University administration surrendered the right for such a favourable form of land use and unilaterally offered to replace the free unlimited use of the land plot with a land lease of 236 million roubles per year.
-The plot was transferred to the construction company right away, on a promise that after the development work is over, some of the land will be transferred back to the University.
+A few days prior to the appointment of Nikolay.
+Kropachev as Acting Rector of St Petersburg University, however, the University administration surrendered the right for such a favourable form of land use and unilaterally offered to replace the free unlimited use of the land plot with a land lease of 236 million roubles per year.
+The plot was transferred to the construction company right away on a promise that after the development work is over, some of the land will be transferred back to the University.
 Somehow they forgot to sign a written agreement in which the time and size of the area to be returned to the University would have been spelled out.
 Because the University very soon went into rent arrears, the contract with the city was terminated and the plot of land was appropriated from the University.
 Long negotiations with the city for the return of the land back to the University under initial conditions took five years.
-The size of the land plot is 66,500 square meters.
-Here we plan to build a multipurpose sports centre for students and a series of halls of residence with 7,000 spots.
+The size of the land plot is 66,500 square metres.
+Here we plan to build a multipurpose sports centre for students and a series of halls of residence with 7,000 places.
 In 2014, the Rector managed to persuade the federal authorities to allocate 100 million roubles for the project design work in 2015.
 In 2015, the planning stage for the construction of the new centre was completed, and we are waiting for the state expert examination of planning documentation.
 The site will be developed gradually, following the allocation of funds from the federal budget.
-In accordance with the experience achieved during the construction work on the Mikhailovskaya Dacha campus, the project has been divided into stages, which can be implemented in any order depending on the amount and purpose of funds allocated by the government: we can start with the sports centre, or with any halls of residence.
+In accordance with the experience achieved during the construction work on the Mikhailovskaya Dacha campus, the project has been divided into stages, which can be implemented in any order depending on the amount and purpose of funds allocated by the government: we can start with the sports centre, or with any hall of residence.

-In conclusion, many are unaware of the fact that initially buy an essay the project of the new campus did not enjoy a solid support from the deans of the faculties.
-When the Rector of SPbU instructed the Vice-Rector for Research to draft proposals for a possible location of the business school in Peterhof, the Vice Rector for Research together with the deans of natural sciences faculties “could not find an unoccupied area in proximity to the University buildings in Peterhof.”
-All “unoccupied areas” had already been divided between physicists, chemists, mathematicians, biologists and applied mathematicians.
+In conclusion, many are unaware of the fact that initially the project of the new campus did not enjoy solid support from the deans of the faculties.
+When the Rector of St Petersburg University instructed the Vice-Rector for Research to draft proposals for a possible location of the business school in Peterhof, the Vice-Rector for Research, together with the deans of natural sciences faculties, “could not find an unoccupied area in proximity to the University buildings in Peterhof.”
+All “unoccupied areas” had already been divided among physicists, chemists, mathematicians, biologists and applied mathematicians.
 More than ten years have passed, and these areas still stand empty, while they could be housing new academic buildings, halls of residence, a sports centre, or a library.
-How could have our Peterhof campus changed and blossomed in this case!
+How our Peterhof campus could have changed and blossomed in this case!
 As I have already mentioned, the same amount of money would have been enough to build (instead of renovating and repurposing) three times more buildings in this part of Peterhof, and this could have been done much faster.

 All these figures (i.e. that the cost of renovation and new construction would be three times higher) were, of course, not yet known to anyone in the early 2000s.
-But even then it was clear that the cost of construction work in this part of Peterhof would differ significantly from the renovation work on the palace estate and the new construction under conditions of height limitations.
+But even then, it was clear that the cost of construction work in this part of Peterhof would differ significantly from the renovation work on the palace estate and the new construction under conditions of height limitations.
 These arguments were voiced by the deans of social sciences and humanities faculties (the faculties of economics, law, psychology, and philology) at the meeting in the University holiday centre in Roshchino held to discuss that particular issue.
-The 2006 presentation of the project was made by the Dean of the Faculty of Management V.S.
-Katkalo and the Vice Rector for Administrative and Economic Affairs L.V.
+The 2006 presentation of the project was made by the Dean of the Faculty of Management, V.S.
+Katkalo, and the Vice-Rector for Administrative and Economic Affairs, L.V.
 Ognev.
 The objections voiced by the humanities faculties were ignored (see Minutes of the Rector’s Meeting held on 27 January 2014 (with Addendum 13 February 2015), clause 2).
 The deans of the social sciences faculties did not support them in their disagreement with the Rector.
-He deans of the humanities faculties also warned the entire University staff that such major targeted investments into the University budget would soon lead to a situation that while the construction work in Mikhailovka was going on, the University would not be able to receive budgetary allocations for any other SPbU facilities.
+The deans of the humanities faculties also warned the entire University staff that such major targeted investments into the University budget would soon lead to the following situation: while the construction work in Mikhailovka was going on, the University would not be able to receive budgetary allocations for any other St Petersburg University facilities.
 At that time, for example, more than 36 per cent of the University buildings were in disrepair and more than 47 per cent of the University halls of residence required renovation.

 We cannot change history.
-But it is both possible and necessary to ensure that the modern infrastructure of the Mikhailovskaya Dacha campus would work to the benefit of the entire University!
+But it is both possible and necessary to ensure that the modern infrastructure of the Mikhailovskaya Dacha campus will work to the benefit of the entire University!